 Olivia’s story is both heartbreaking and tragic, but I couldn’t relate to Axel at all.
 When Olivia first left him, back when they were still teenagers, Axel’s reaction probably wasn’t the most constructive course he could’ve taken.
 In the five years since, he’s supposedly grown up and gotten over Olivia, falling in love with a fiancé who has helped him to learn to love again.
 Except when he and Olivia reconnect and things become challenging, he reverts to the angry teenager he once was.
 He hasn’t grown up at all and his behaviour is a stark contrast to all that Olivia has had to learn to deal with.

 Reading Olivia’s flashbacks and her current struggles, I felt every moment of her pain.
 In romance novels, there’s a tendency to rush past the after-effects of sexual assault and gloss over the consequences of events.
 Ray doesn’t do that and she doesn’t hold back explaining just how damaging Olivia’s experiences have been.
 It’s by no means easy reading; it’s raw and honest but thoroughly agonising.

 The first 3/4 of the book is slow-paced, focusing more on retelling the past than moving the story forward.
 It’s necessary though.
 Without this part of the story, the final quarter would be near-meaningless and considering so much is crammed into those final chapters it’s worth waiting to get to that point.

 It’s rare that I comment on an author’s choice to spread a story across multiple books but this time I have to speak up.
-I can see why Ray has decided to split this story (and it splits in the perfect place) but at only 157 pages long, it feels like it could easily have been a single book written in two parts.
-In any event, you won’t have long to wait until book two, Behind The Lies releases on 5 February.
-In fact, that’s just enough time to read this book.
+I can see why Ray has decided to split this story (and it splits in the perfect place) but at only 152 pages long, it feels like it could easily have been a single book written in two parts.
+Hopefully, we won’t have much longer to wait before Behind The Lies releases.